stephensalim/APNEquipLabs/content/AMI Inspector Lab/Store_Golden_AMI_metadata.md

     **Note:**

-    You must use a compatible InstanceType that is supported by your AMI, to gind a compatible `InstanceType` for your golden AMI follow below steps.
+    You must use a compatible InstanceType that is supported by your AMI, to find the compatible `InstanceType` for your golden AMI follow below steps.
     (But for simplicity you can use t2.large).

     Each AMI has a list of compatible `InstanceTypes`.
 The `InstanceType` is a required parameter for launching an EC2 instance from a golden AMI.
 To find a compatible `InstanceType` for your golden AMI:

     1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the [EC2 console](https://console.aws.amazon.com/ec2/).
     2. Choose **Launch Instance**.
 On the **Choose an Amazon Machine Image** (**AMI**) page, choose **My AMIs**.